 A good criminal or DUI attorney will make sure that happens.

-One of the MOST IMPORTANT REASONS you'll want to start looking for a lawyer right away:
+One of the MOST IMPORTANT REASONS you'll want to start looking for a South Florida Criminal Defense lawyer right away:

 - When you're arrested, and even after you make your first court appearance (usually called first-appearance court or magistrate court), you still have about 30-40 days until the charges against you are OFFICIALLY filed by the state prosecutor.

-- Effectively, this basically means you're criminal or DUI charges are not FINALIZED yet at the time or your arrest.
+- Effectively, this means your criminal or DUI charges are not FINALIZED yet at the time or your arrest.

-- During that about one month period, prosecutors do an investigation and work to see if the charges you're arrested on are the charges you think you should be charged with, or they can lower or increase the charges
+- During that roughly one-month period, prosecutors do an investigation and work to see if the charges you're arrested on are the charges you think you should be charged with, or they can lower or increase the charges

-- If you hire an attorney before the charges are filed by the prosecutor, there is a chance that the attorney could get your charges dropped or reduced before they are even filed -- which could even save you from having a felony record!
+- If you hire an attorney before the charges are filed by the prosecutor, there is a chance that the attorney could get your charges dropped or reduced before they are even filed -- which could even save you from having a criminal or felony record altogether!